anonymouskek/place/README.md

 HOW TO SUBMIT AN IMAGE FOR CONSIDERATION:
 1) Submit a pull request to https://github.com/anonymouskek/place/blob/master/sync.json

+Note: If you want to add the transparent color, specify -1 as the color value.
+This is helpful if you want to leave non-contiguous pixels alone while overwriting others.

 IS THIS SAFE?

 All the script does is poll the github repository for a new sync.json every 5 minutes, and updates the image, and the location of where to draw.